-Regarding component properties, parameter properties and gate properties defined in the interface: the module or channel type is required to have at least those properties, with at least the same values.
-It may have additional properties, and properties may add more keys and values.
+Regarding component properties, parameter properties and gate properties defined in the interface: the module or channel type is required to have at least the properties of the interface, with at least the same values.
+The component may have additional properties, and properties may add more keys and values.

-Implementing an interface does not cause the properties, parameters and gates to be interited by the module or channel type; they have to be added explicitly.
+NOTE: Implementing an interface does not cause the properties, parameters and gates to be interited by the module or channel type; they have to be added explicitly.

-A module or channel type may have extra properties, parameters and gates in addition to those in the interface.
+NOTE: A module or channel type may have extra properties, parameters and gates in addition to those in the interface.

-17.4.17 Inheritance
+A.4.21 Inheritance